arturoherrero/biteydown/README.md

     Usage: biteydown [options] file
             --html                       Create HTML file
             --pdf                        Create PDF file
-        -c, --css FILE                   Path to CSS file -h, --help                       Display help
+            --css file                   Path to CSS file
+        -h, --help                       Display help

     $ bin/biteydown --html --pdf example/curriculum.md
+    $ bin/biteydown --pdf example/curriculum.md
+    $ bin/biteydown --pdf --css style/style.css example/curriculum.md

 ### Style

-You can customize the look and feel of text and headings in your document using the `style/style.css` file.
+You can customize the look and feel of text and headings in your document using the `style/style.css` file or a custom CSS file.
 First is transformed the Markdown document to HTML file and then apply the style.
 It's a little bit hacky, but works fine.

 Markdown is a lightweight markup language designed as an easy-to-read, easy-to-write plain text format and then convert it to structurally valid HTML; therefore, CSS selectors can be used to customize the curriculum.